Guidance on the Classification of Medical Device Software (MDSW) for EU MDR

 EC’s Medical Device Coordination Group has issued new guidance on the EU’s new Medical Device Regulation.
 The new regulations will apply from 2020 and apply from 2022.

 They show which software products will be classified as Medical Device Software (MDSW).
-It includes helpful flow diagrams and plenty of real-world examples, which will further assist developers in deciding where a product is likely to sit in regulatory stand-point and launch software in the EU.
+It includes helpful flow diagrams and plenty of real-world examples, which will further assist developers in deciding where a product is likely to sit from a regulatory standpoint and launch software in the EU.

 There are also welcome examples of that software that may not be considered MDSW, such as those developed in 2007.